Prashant-1008/DevOps/README.md

 - **Collaborate**: Foster collaboration between development and operations teams.
 - **Monitor and Measure**: Continuously monitor and measure performance to identify areas for improvement.
 - **Continuous Improvement**: Always look for ways to improve processes and workflows.

+## WIL Technical Intern Curriculum 2025 DevOps

+The `WIL Technical Intern Curriculum 2025 DevOps` document outlines the curriculum for the DevOps internship program for the year 2025.
+It includes detailed information on the topics covered, learning objectives, and hands-on projects designed to provide practical experience in DevOps practices.

 ## Resources